PM Narendra Modi to lay foundation stone for new Parliament building today

 The existing building is a British-era structure, designed by Edwin Lutyens and Herbert Baker who were responsible for planning and construction of New Delhi.

-Schedule: Foundation stone laying ceremony begins at: 12:55pm.
+Schedule: Foundation stone laying ceremony begins at 12:55 pm.

 Bhoomi Poojan and Foundation Stone Laying Ceremony: 1 pm